 Safety hazards could kill or injure someone immediately, for example, if you fell off a ladder, or if something hit you on the head.
 Safety hazards are also more likely to show up in your accident records.

-They might not harm you today - but could ruin your tomorrows if uncontrolled.
-Exposure to asbestos, for example, won't harm you right now.
+They might not harm you today - but they could ruin your tomorrow if uncontrolled.
+Asbestos exposure, for example, won't harm you right now.
 But in 10 or 20 years, that exposure could kill you.

 Health hazards are just as serious as safety hazards.
 In fact, more people die each year from workplace exposure to health hazards than they do from safety hazards.

 This could include how to use the equipment, how to safely store and handle a substance, and guidance on control measures.
 This information will usually highlight any specific hazards involved.

 If you are a member of a trade association, for example, you could check their website or contact them.
-Similarly to manufacturers instructions, trade associations create helpful guidance.
+Similarly to manufacturer instructions, trade associations create helpful guidance.
 Often, this will be specific to the type of work you do.

 You can also use other resources, like the HSE website, blog posts and articles on specific types of work.
 For example, you can find the definition of a hazard and 45 workplace examples here.
-You can also get a head start with our pre-completed risk assessment templates.

 Once you have spotted hazards, you can start assessing risk.
-Use the free risk assessment calculator to measure risk levels in your work.
+Use the free risk assessment calculator to measure risk levels in your work and get a head start with our pre-completed risk assessment templates.